mendrik/feather/feather-docs/content/basics/index.md

 ### Arrays

 Array bindings are maybe the most important ones, since they allow you map list structures to dom nodes.
-They can be also used to render different application pages or with transformer functions different mobile/desktop representations of your components.
+They can be also used to render different application pages or different mobile/desktop representations of your components, when using @Media() decorated methods to push different viewport versions into the array.

 Array hooks can be placed in only one manner: